anotherboringbuild/Test-flight-structured-output/replit.md

 # Overview

 DocExtract is a document extraction and review application that processes Word (DOCX), PDF, and Pages files to extract and structure their content using AI-powered processing.
-The application provides a macOS-inspired interface for uploading documents, viewing extracted text, and exporting structured data in various formats.
+The application features **AI-as-a-Judge validation** to enforce extraction accuracy using GPT-4o as a quality assurance layer.

-The system is built as a full-stack TypeScript application with React on the frontend and Express on the backend, using PostgreSQL for data persistence and OpenAI's GPT API for intelligent text extraction and structuring.
+The system is built as a full-stack TypeScript application with React on the frontend and Express on the backend, using PostgreSQL for data persistence and OpenAI's GPT API for intelligent text extraction, structuring, and validation.

 # User Preferences